nrawe/wabi-orm/ROADMAP.md

 Query
 - Add the ability to bind expressions for equality
 - Add the ability to bind expressions for inequality
-- Add the abiltiy to bind expressions for greater than
-- Add the abiltiy to bind expressions for greater than or equal to
-- Add the abiltiy to bind expressions for less than
-- Add the abiltiy to bind expressions for less than or equal to
 - Add documentation

 ModelInfo